hunter-teacher-cert/csci77800-fall2022/README.md

   - Github Assignment Repo setup
   - Weekly Ethicacy
   - How async will work (vs assignments and homework)
-* Ground rules for discussions.
-We will grow/learn the most if...
+* **Ground rules for discussions:** _We will grow/learn the most if we..._
-  - Respect positions.
+  - respect one another's positions.
-  - Separate person (and their worth) from their opinions/stance.
+  - separate person (and their worth) from their opinions/stance.
-  - Listen for understanding.
+  - listen for understanding.
-  - Step into others' shoes.
+  - step into others' shoes.
-  - Play "Devil's advocate" to suss out unfamilar/distasteful/problematic positions.
+  - sometimes play "Devil's advocate" to suss out unfamilar/distasteful/problematic positions.

 #### Async
 * -tk